US cuts vaping-related illness total under refined case definition

 Six people have died from vaping-related illness, a number that remains unchanged, the CDC said.
 The deaths were reported in California, Illinois, Indiana, Kansas, Minnesota, and Oregon.

-As of Sept.
-11, an additional three states have reported cases of the severe lung illness linked to vaping, raising the total to 36 states plus the U.S. Virgin Islands, the agency said.
+As of Sep 11, an additional three states have reported cases of the severe lung illness linked to vaping, raising the total to 36 states plus the US Virgin Islands, the agency said.

 The CDC defines confirmed cases as patients who developed a breathing illness after vaping and underwent extensive testing that ruled out an infection.
 A probable case is someone who developed a lung illness after vaping and underwent some testing.